How to access your personal retirement savings number

 Are you saving enough for retirement?
-That's an important question, and you can't afford to guess how much money you'll need to retire.
+That's an important question, and you can't afford to guess how much money you'll need.

 Define your retirement dream first